-Localised Safeguarding Our strategic academy response - what we do to prevent Concerns or reduce harm and respond to harm if it occurs.
+Sun Academy Bradwell Our strategic academy response - what we do to prevent Safeguarding Concerns or reduce harm and respond to harm if it occurs.
 1 Domestic Violence All staff are trained on the signs to look out for in pupils who may have witnessed domestic violence and will report their concerns to the DSL.
-Operation Encompasss is up and running in the area and the police are using this to notify the academy when they attend an incident where a child may have witnessed DV.
+Operation Encompass is up and running in the area and the police are using this to notify the academy when they attend an incident where a child may have witnessed DV.

-A local service, 'GLOW' is available to refer children to who may have witnessed DV and workers offer a 6 week programme of support.
-There is also in-school Nurture support.
-2 Mental Health Issues All staff are trained on the signs to look out for in pupils who may be displaying signs of poor mental health or whose parents overtly state a worry or concern about.
-Two teachers and two Learning Support Staff have undertaken Mental Health First Aid Training (MHFA England) in February of this year.
+1 2 Mental Health Issues All staff are trained on the signs to look out for in pupils who may be displaying signs of poor mental health or whose parents overtly state a worry or concern about this.
+Two teachers and two Learning Support Staff undertook Mental Health First Aid Training (MHFA England).
+Staff have made pastoral referrals via CPOMs.
 The Academy has referred children to CAMHs and Action for Children for additional support as well as in-school Nurture support.
 3 Neglect Whole staff training on the signs of neglect.
 DSL training on the Staffordshire Safeguarding Children's Board neglect tool Feb 2021.
 DSL participation in a neglect focus group.
-4 Peer on Peer Abuse Whole staff training and lots of discussion around this topic and the clarification in understanding of what constitutes bullying rather than sporadic arguments or fallings-out.
-We also began each of the terms with whole-school PSHE themed weeks based around 'relationships' and 'getting on and falling out'.
+4 Child on Child Abuse Whole staff training and lots of discussion around this topic and the clarification in understanding of what constitutes bullying rather than sporadic arguments or fallings-out.
+We also began each of the terms with whole- school PSHE themed weeks based around 'relationships' and 'getting on and falling out'.
 Additionally, we have ensured a more conscientious approach to restorative practice where there have been recurrences (as well as improved recording of this on CPOMs).
-5 Knife crime and children carrying knives We worked with the local authority and Staffordshire police to complete a presentation to the Years 5/6 children.
-A letter was sent out to all parents advising them of the heightened risk within our local area.
-All staff were included in a separate briefing and will report any concerns to the DSL and via CPOMs.
+5 Knife crime and children We worked with the local authority and Staffordshire carrying knives police to complete a presentation to the Years 5/6 children.
+A letter was sent out to all parents advising them of the heightened risk within our local area as well as subsequent communications via Class Dojo.
+All staff were included in a separate briefings and will report any concerns to the DSL and via CPOMs.

-There are four types of child abuse as defined in 'Keeping Children Safe in Education' (September 2021) as follows:
+There are four types of child abuse as defined in 'Keeping Children Safe in Education' as follows: